Synt4x3rror/Macrodroid_Python_MoveFiles/README.md

    <img src="./github/images/Initial_steps_md.png" height="800"></img>

 12. On the actions block add a new action.
 Choose Applications > Tasker/Locale Plugin > Termux:Tasker > Termux
 13. On the executable path copy the path to the .sh file.
-See step 9.
+See step 9
 14. On the arguments box, copy IN ORDER the path to the python file, path to source directory, and path to target directory.
 Leave the rest of the parameters as default.
-Press the save button at the top left.\
+Press the save button on the top left.\
    <img src="./github/images/termux:tasker.png" height="800"></img>

 15. Leave parameters as default and press OK\